Positive graphs: Problem description

 We call a graph \emph{symmetric}, if its vertices can be partitioned into three sets $(S, A, B)$ so that $S$ is an independent set, there is no edge between $A$ and $B$, and there exists an isomorphism between the subgraphs spanned by $S \cup A$ and $S \cup B$ which fixes $S$.

 \begin{Conjecture} A graph $G$ is positive if and only if it is symmetric. \end{Conjecture}

-There is an analytic definition for graph positivity, which is sometimes more convenient to work with.
-A \emph{kernel} is a symmetric bounded measurable function $[0, 1]^2 \rightarrow\Rbb$.
-The \emph{weight} of a map $p\in [0,1]^{V(G)}$ is defined as
+There is an analytic definition for graph positivity which is sometimes more convenient to work with.
+A \emph{kernel} is a symmetric bounded measurable function $W : [0, 1]^2 \rightarrow\Rbb$.
+A map $p: V(G) \to [0,1]$ can be thought of as a homomorphism into $W$.
+It also naturally induces a map $p : E(G) \to [0,1]^2$.
+The \emph{weight} of $p\in [0,1]^{V(G)}$ is then defined as

 The {\it homomorphism density} of a graph $G = (V, E)$ in a kernel $W$ is defined as the expected weight of a random map:

 Graphs with real edge weights can be considered as kernels in a natural way: Let $H$ be a looped-simple graph with edge weights $\beta_{ij}$; assume that $V(H)=[n]=\{1,\dots,n\}$.
 Split the interval $[0,1]$ into $n$ intervals $J_1,\dots,J_n$ of equal length, and define